-(1) IN GENERAL.-The sale of public land so identified shall be conducted in accordance with sections 203 and 209 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1713, 1719).
+(1) In general - The sale of public land so identified shall be conducted in accordance with sections 1713 and 1719 of this title.

-(2) EXCEPTIONS TO COMPETITIVE BIDDING REQUIREMENTS.- The exceptions to competitive bidding requirements under section 203(f) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1713(f)) shall apply to this section in cases in which the Secretary determines it to be necessary.
+(2) Exceptions to competitive bidding requirements - The exceptions to competitive bidding requirements under section 1713(f) of this title shall apply to this section in cases in which the Secretary determines it to be necessary.

-(c) REPORT IN PUBLIC LAND STATISTICS.-The Secretary shall provide in the annual publication of Public Land Statistics, a report of activities under this section.
+(c) Report in Public Land Statistics - The Secretary shall provide in the annual publication of Public Land Statistics, a report of activities under this section.

-(d) TERMINATION OF AUTHORITY.-The authority provided under this section shall terminate 10 years after the date of enactment of this Act.
+(d) Termination of authority - The authority provided under this section shall terminate 10 years after July 25, 2000.